 Magma (France)Led by composer/drummer Christian Vander, the French band Magma is one of the world’s greatest avant rock bands, its music as unique and as significant as such American groups as Captain Beefheart Magic Band or the Sun Ra Arkhestra.
 Active for over 4 decades, it has released many works widely considered to be among the chief works avant-garde rock.
 Beginning in the late 1960s/early 70s, Magma combined rock music with opera/classical music, jazz, and elements of trance, Ju Ju and Soul, to create a new, strikingly original musical genre called "Zeuhl".
 Under the leadership of visionary Vander, Magma operated in a univers of its own making.
 The band sang vocals in its own, made-up language, called Kobaian, which was simultaneously incomprehensible and universally accessible.
 Dark, forbidding, powerful, Magma’s music is intense, with wave upon wave of carefully built tension and release.
 It is also timeless, universal, and globally influential.
 Other Francophone bands followed Magma’s lead in distilling musical genres in the’70s, to create the new genre Chamber Rock.
 In the 1990s, the Japanese band Ruins popularized Zeuhl among a new generation, invigorating it with a punk edge and kicking off a massive world-wide revival.
 Much of today’s cutting-edge rock music is indebted to the French group and its zeuhl.
 But while other groups today may resemble Magma, Magma does not resemble any other group.
 Its live performances are legendary; Magma's first-ever Washington DC appearance is a show not to be missed. - Washington premiere!

-La Maison Française, Embassy of France on September 18, 2010
+Magma will be performing at La Maison Française, Embassy of France on September 18, 2010

 Visit Magma online: http://www.seventhrecords.com/